abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/getting-started.md

 In this lab, you will learn how to monitor, test, and improve the performance and resilience of a cloud-based application using Azure-native tools.

-- **Monitor Application Health**: Configure Application Insights to track key metrics like response time, availability, and failed requests.
+- **Monitor Application Health:** Configure Application Insights to track key metrics like response time, availability, and failed requests.
-- **Simulate Load with Azure Load Testing**: Create and run high-scale load tests to evaluate application performance under pressure.
+- **Simulate Load with Azure Load Testing:** Create and run high-scale load tests to evaluate application performance under pressure.
-- **Improve Resilience with Chaos Studio**: Inject real-world failures using Chaos Studio and observe how your application responds to disruptions.
+- **Improve Resilience with Chaos Studio:** Inject real-world failures using Chaos Studio and observe how your application responds to disruptions.

 ## Prerequisites